mplearning/ansible-docker-aws-elk-wp/README.md

   * AWS Cloudwatch Agent : to relay chosen logs to AWS Cloudwatch logs, which can in future enable setting alerts and notifications.

 ## Logging / Monitoring
 Logging is primary done on the Docker container hosts themselves rather than within the containers themselves.
 This is so that the logging infrastructure can be kept flexible and be in a state to enable logging backend changes without rebuilding the Docker images themselves.

+The primary intention of streaming logs to AWS Cloudwatch also (in addition to ELK) is to enable creation of Alerts and notifications based on the content of the incoming streams.

 The details of logging on each of the hosts are as follows :

 * elk_box
   * AWS Cloudwatch logs agent is installed on the host.
   * Nginx access and error logs, that reside within the container are mapped to a volume on the host.
   * The Nginx logs are then streamed to AWS Cloudwatch logs.
+  * The host syslog is streamed to AWS Cloudwatch logs.

+* wordpress_box
+  * Nginx access and error logs, that reside within the container are mapped to a volume on the host.
+  * Mysql error, general and slow-query logs, that reside within the container are mapped to a volume on the host.
+  * All [Docker containers](https://github.com/gautammanohar/docker-compose-elk-wp/blob/master/docker-compose-wordpress.yml) are run with the "syslog" logging driver.
+This drive relays stdout/stderr logs to the ELK stack.
+  * Filebeat is installed on the host to relay Mysql error, general and slow-query logs from host to Elasticsearch.
+  * Metricbeat is installed on the host to relay metrics from the operating system and services to Elasticsearch.
+  * AWS Cloudwatch logs agent is installed on the host.
+  * The Nginx logs are then streamed to AWS Cloudwatch logs.
-  * The host syslog is stream to AWS Cloudwatch logs.
+  * The host syslog is streamed to AWS Cloudwatch logs.

  ## Roles